Jaggelas/xer-parser/README.md

 # XER Parser

 XER Parser is a library for parsing Primavera P6 XER files.
-It provides a set of tools to read and manipulate data from XER files.
+It provides a set of tools to read data from XER files.

+**NOTE !!** This library is still very early in development and should not be used in production.

 ## Table of Contents